alishehbaz/HackDartmouth2023/README.md

 # HackDartmouth2023
 ## Inspiration
 Outside of my computer science journey, I am also a book writer.
 Particularly, I am interested in fantasy stories.
 Writing books has been a long-term goal on my to-do list since primary school.
 Unfortunately, I wasn't able to finish any of those until now.
-One reason I realized from writing a fantasy book is the step of world creation, those various ideas that come to my mind and character settings that I wish to depict.
-They were seem too overwhelming and time-spending to complete those tasks.
+One reason I realized from writing a fantasy book is the step of world creation, those various ideas that come to my mind and the character settings that I wish to depict.
+They seemed too overwhelming and time-spending to complete those tasks.

 Therefore, AI comes to my mind.